 Composting is a great way to add nutrients and organic material to your garden while reducing the amount of garbage we send to the landfills.
-But many people who are new to composting wonder what is meant by creating a balanced browns and greens mix for compost?
+Many people who are new to composting wonder what is meant by creating a balanced browns and greens mix for compost.
 What is brown material for compost?
 What is green material for compost?
 And why is getting the right mix of these important?

 What is Brown Material for Compost?